PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `very_late_normalization_results`, and `_very_late_normalization_stats` around
 the cluster.
 The summary remains observation-only and shares the existing pass state; no owner is invoked twice.

+The immediately following dynamic-Reshape resolver has one fixed `resolved_dynamic_reshape_shapes` counter.
+It mutates only RESHAPE options, shape-tensor metadata/data, and output metadata, increments the counter for each changed operator, and performs no pruning or topology removal.
+Of two direct lowerer calls, strict characterization selects only the very-late call with `prefer_runtime_inferable_from_onnx_raw=True` for a future `_very_late_dynamic_reshape_stats` assignment.
+The earlier core-cleanup call remains unchanged, as do the two already consumed convergence-helper calls.